bashly-framework/gtx/README.md

 </td></tr></table>

-The conversion is specifically kept at 1:1 ratio, so that the correct line number can be referenced in case of an error.
+The conversion is specifically kept at 1:1 line ratio, so that the correct line number can be referenced in case of an error.

 ### Explanation